 The biggest benefit to an unsecured debt consolidation loan is that no property is at risk.
-And, while the interest rate may be higher than a secured loan, it may be less than is charged on several different credit card balances, thereby lowering your interest burden and your payment.
+And, while the interest rate might be higher than a secured loan, it might be less than is charged on several different credit card balances, thereby lowering your interest burden and your payment.

-An unsecured debt consolidation loan may be hard to get if you don’t have sterling credit.
-Most people who need debt consolidation loans may not qualify.
+An unsecured debt consolidation loan might be hard to get if you don’t have sterling credit.
+Most people who need debt consolidation loans might not qualify.
 Also, interest rates are generally higher than secured loans.
-This may result in a payment that is not low enough to make a difference in your financial situation.
+This might result in a payment that is not low enough to make a difference in your financial situation.

-While the benefit of consolidating your debts into one loan with one lower monthly payment may provide you with a great deal of emotional and financial relief, it may also leave you feeling prematurely confident about your financial situation.
-This could cause you to let your guard down and incur additional debt before you have paid off the consolidation loan, starting the cycle all over again.
+While the benefit of consolidating your debts into one loan with one lower monthly payment might provide you with a great deal of emotional and financial relief, it could also leave you feeling prematurely confident about your financial situation.
+This might cause you to let your guard down and incur additional debt before you have paid off the consolidation loan, starting the cycle all over again.